Bangkok Condo Investment Guide 2026: Is It Worth It for

 For premium Silom/Sathorn units, corporate relocation tenants (multinational companies paying for senior employee housing) pay premium rates on 1-2 year leases.
 This market has recovered strongly post-2023.

-Capital Appreciation: Bangkok vs Phuket
+What Should You Know About Capital Appreciation: Bangkok vs Phuket?

 Compared to Phuket’s prime Bang Tao (40-60% over 5 years), Bangkok appreciation is lower.
 However, Bangkok’s appreciation is more consistent and less dependent on tourism cycles.